spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-packaging-units-feature.md

 ### 3) Set up the database schema and transfer objects

-1. Adjust the schema definition, so entity changes can trigger events.
+1. Adjust the schema definition so entity changes can trigger events.

 | AFFECTED ENTITY                 | TRIGGERED EVENTS                                                                                                                                |
 |---------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|